sambalsam007/ft_philosophers/race_conditions/index.md

 	return 0;
 }
 ```
+the output should be:
+>DIT IS EEN MOOIE ZIN
+>que sera sera whatever will be.

-the output will be:
+but the output will be:
 >qDuITe  IsSer aEE Ns eMraO OIwEh aZtIeNv
 >er will be.

 the computer is trying to "type" the 2 sentences at the same time,
 which results in the scrambled mess.

-Real world problem situation: when multiple threads try to access same data.
+## Producer-consumer example
+one thread (producer) writes data,
+another thread (consumer) reads it.
+if the consumer reads before the producer writes,
+they will get wrong data.